4th December 2017 | National Theatre, London | #ArtsCJS2017

-We are delighted to invite you to attend the National Criminal Justice Arts Alliance (NCJAA) to discuss the future priorities for arts and criminal justice.
+We are delighted to invite you to attend the National Criminal Justice Arts Alliance (NCJAA) Annual Conference to discuss ‘what’s next for arts in criminal justice?’

 It promises to be a lively event and there will be time to network and exchange ideas during lunch and throughout.
-Conversations will feed into the NCJAA’s priorities for a new national arts and criminal justice agenda as we begin our journey to become an Arts Council England National Portfolio Sector Support Organisation from 2018 onwards.
+Conversations will feed into the NCJAA’s priorities as we begin our journey to become an Arts Council England, National Portfolio Sector Support Organisation from 2018 onwards.
 Make sure you attend and have your say!